daily grind

 - someone who needs strong proof to believe something

-My friend is a doubting Thomas and you must tell him many times before he will believe something.down and dirty
+My friend is a doubting Thomas and you must tell him many times before he will believe something.

-The team decided to get down and dirty in order to try and win the tournament.down and out
+The team decided to get down and dirty in order to try and win the tournament.

 - to have no money

-My friend has been down and out before but usually he can find a job.down at the heels
+My friend has been down and out before but usually he can find a job.

 - to be shabby, to be poorly dressed

-The man looked down at the heels after he was fired from his job.down for the count
+The man looked down-at-the-heels after he was fired from his job.

 - to be finished for now

-The boxer was down for the count but everybody expected him to get up and fight again.down in the dumps
+The boxer was down for the count but everybody expected him to stand up and fight again.

 - to be unhappy

-The girl has been down in the dumps since her boyfriend moved away.down on one's luck
+The girl has been down in the dumps since her boyfriend moved away.

 - to be unlucky, to have no money

-The man was down on his luck and did not even have a place to live.down on (someone)
+The man is down on his luck and does not have a place to live.

 - to be critical of someone, to be angry at someone

-The girl is down on her friend but I do not know the reason.down one`s alley
+The girl is down on her friend but I do not know the reason.

-Computers are down my alley so I am sure that I will be interested in the job.down the drain
+Computers are down his alley so I am sure that he will be interested in the job.

 - to be wasted or lost

-My uncle is throwing money down the drain when he goes to the horse races.down the hatch
+My uncle is throwing money down the drain when he goes to the horse races.

 - straight ahead, in the future

-There will be many changes in our company down the line.down the tubes
+There will be many changes in our company down the line.

-All of our plans went down the tubes after my friend refused to join us.down to earth
+Our plans went down the tubes after my friend refused to join us.

 - to be sensible and practical

-We went down to the wire but we were able to finish the job on time.down with (an illness)
+We went down to the wire but we were able to finish the project on time.

 - to be ill, to be sick at home